Frequently Asked Questions

 When do I receive my CIP certificate from the RCPSC?

-You will only receive your certification as a clinician investigator from the Royal College after you have finished both the clinical and research components of your training, i.e. written your specialty/subspecialty exams, received your degree from the School of Graduate Studies, and approval of your CIP requirements by the Faculty CIP Committee.
+You will only receive your certification as a clinician investigator from the Royal College after you have finished both the clinical and research components of your training, i.e. written your specialty/subspecialty exams, received your degree from the School of Graduate Studies, and approval of your CIP requirements by the CIP Competence Committee.
 This may mean years after you defend your thesis, which would be the case for many surgical residents.

 The certificates are mailed out twice a year directly from the Royal College.
 It is your responsibility to ensure that they have your correct mailing address.
 If you have completed both components and still did not receive your certificate after several months, please email the CIP Coordinator to check the status of your file.